If you just got a new ride and it’s time to replace the brake pads, you may want to know disc brake pad sizes and if all brake pads are the same.

 Are Brake Pads Universal?

-As brake pads do most braking tasks, it is inevitable to produce friction during the braking process and wear over time.
+Because brake pads do most of the braking, friction is inevitable during braking and wear over time.
 Hence, it requires interval replacement.
 If you ask, what brake pads do I need for my car?
 You need to buy the same size and design of brake pads as the old ones.

 The sizes and shapes of brake pads often vary depending on your vehicle type.
 Therefore, installing the right pads on your vehicle is crucial, as installing the wrong ones will be detrimental to your braking system.
 The same applies to brake rotors